openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 `true`:  Brightness will be set and device output is powered = light turns on with the new brightness `false`: Brightness will be set, but output stays unchanged so light will not be switched on when it's currently off.

+Channels in group `color`or `white` apply depending on the selected mode - they are not active at the same time.

 ## Shelly Duo RGBW Color Bulb (thing-type: shellycolorbulb)